not-vibhu/flight-declaration-protocol-development/FlightDeclarationProtocol.md

 ### 5.6 Timestamp and Sequence Number

-To account for the possibility of messages being delivered out-of-order, a combination of timestamp and sequence number must be used.
-A timestamp of the creation of the message must be added at every declaration.
+To account for the possibility of messages being delivered out-of-order, a combination of time_stamp and sequence number must be used.
+A time_stamp of the creation of the message must be added at every declaration.
 When a flight declaration is updated, the sequence number must also be increased to make it numerically greater than the previous update.
 This allows the receiver to ensure that they are not overwriting more recent data if they process a delayed update message.
-The timestamp and the sequence numeber used in combination serve as the primary method of verification of sequence.
-The timestamp should be considered a **primary** method while the sequence number should be considered as a **secondary** form of verification.
+The time_stamp and the sequence numeber used in combination serve as the primary method of verification of sequence.
+The time_stamp should be considered a **primary** method while the sequence number should be considered as a **secondary** form of verification.

 Sequence numbers do not have to be consecutive, nor do they need to start from zero, however they do need to be an unsigned integer – i.e. a whole number greater than or equal to zero.

 ### 5.7 Deletion

-To delete a Flight Declaration a null flightDeclaration element should be sent in the [message](#message).
-The flightId must be provided and the sequence number increased.
+To delete a Flight Declaration a null flight_declaration element should be sent in the [message](#message).
+The flight_id must be provided and the sequence number increased.
 It is regarded as invalid to update a previously deleted record, once a flight declaration is deleted it must not be re-activated.

 ## 6 References
 |||